Learn the benefits of taking your independence back and learn how to stop using a walker. Get helpful tips to take control of your mobility.

 When Should You Transition From a Walker to a Cane?

-The first thing that you need to decide is when to switch from walker to cane after hip replacement.
+For healthy individuals using a walker due to aging, the transition may be quicker.
+The first step is deciding when to switch from a walker to a cane after hip replacement.

 How Long Should I Use a Walker After Hip Replacement?

-Once you think that you can support your body weight more, switch to a less dependent device such as a cane.
-Finally, stop using a cane once you can walk without a limp.
+Once you can support your weight more, transition to a cane.
+Finally, stop using the cane when you can walk without a limp.

 How Can I Start Transitioning to a Cane?